Why killer products don’t sell

 It has long been understood that different sales techniques are required depending on the type and maturity of the product, the industry, size of customer, and the market.

 Two common causes listed for why products fail are “too early for the market” or blaming sales.
 In the first case, a product is perceived as missing the mark because customers were not ready for it or it was delivered “to a market which evolved too quickly.”
 The authors point out that all innovative products are aimed at early adopters and companies in this business “need to be world class at educating, shaping, and leading a market.”
-In this book, that’s a big clue to finding a remedy to the problem.
+That’s a big clue to finding a remedy to the problem.
 In the second case, the sales team did not position the product correctly, find the right buyers, or understand the use cases and value.
 That’s another clue which points to the solution.

 There’s a lengthy list of additional reasons for why products fail to gain adoption: the customer did not understand the product, marketing did not position the product correctly, and someone beat us to it.
 At the end of the day, however, the end result is the same: customers are not buying your product.